elastic/rally/docs/adding_benchmarks.rst

         ],
         # Queries to use in the search benchmark
         queries=[SampleQuery()],
-        track_setups=track.track_setups)
+        challenges=track.challenges)

 A few things to note:

-* You can either use the standard track setups provided with Rally or add your own.
-Note that Rally assumes that the track setup that should be run by default is called "defaults".
+* You can either use the standard challenges provided with Rally or add your own.
+Note that Rally assumes that the challenge that should be run by default is called "append-no-conflicts".
 It is possible to not use this name but it is more convenient for users.
+Otherwise, they have to provide the command line option ``--challenge``.
 * You can add as many queries as you want.
 We use the `official Python Elasticsearch client <http://elasticsearch-py.readthedocs.org/>`_ to issue queries.
 * The numbers are needed to verify integrity and provide progress reports.